Stonecutters Island: Under British rule

 The island was policed by Indian Sikhs, because traditionally they neither smoke nor drink alcohol.
 The Army Department Police (ADP), as they were known, saw continuous service on the island during the British era.
-They enjoyed field hockey, and were often seen playing bare-footed on the field.
+They enjoyed field hockey, and were often seen playing barefoot on the field.
 During the early 1980s, the ADP boasted two Indian national hockey players.
 It was common to see their blue pagris (turbans) drying in the sun outside their barracks.

 The Royal Navy continued to provide a ferry service (known as T-Boats) connecting the islanders with HMS Tamar on Hong Kong and the Star Ferry terminal in Kowloon.
 Additional boats were provided by 415 Maritime Unit RCT and crewed by Local Employed Personnel (LEPs).

 During the 1960s, 70s and 80s, the island was used as a 'Rest and Recuperation' resort, having several chalet style bungalows built around the Navy, Army and Air Force Institutes shop, restaurant and swimming pool complex on the South Shore.
 There was also a commercial interest on the island; Jardine Matheson along with DuPont erected an explosives factory to cater to the ever-growing need for commercial blasting explosives.
 The factory manufactured several tonnes of water gel and other commercial explosives per week.
 Limited stocks of Chinese, British and other commercial explosives were stored in the island's Victorian explosive storage tunnels.

 During the 1970s and 80s, the island was also the forward operating base (FOB) of a Royal Navy Hovercraft unit deployed to assist the Hong Kong government with anti-illegal immigration operations.
 The Royal Navy unit (Naval Party 1009) was under the control of Cmdr Chris Stafford and two SRN6 Mk6 Hovercraft were continually operated until 1985 when the unit was finally disbanded.